-Addition of Total Joint Replacement Program Page 38: Effective July 1, 2016, the following row is added after Transplant surgery and before Skilled nursing care facility to the In the Hospital and other Inpatient Treatment Centers section of the Schedule of Covered Services chart:
+Addition of Total Joint Replacement Program Page 38: Effective July 1, 2016, the following row is added after Transplant surgery and before Skilled nursing care facility to the In the Hospital1 and other Inpatient Treatment Centers section of the Schedule of Covered Services chart:

 Benefit In-Network Out-of-Network Limitations Total Joint Replacement (hip and knee) Plan pays 100% if surgery is conducted at a facility which is part of the Mount Sinai Health System (MSHS) hospital network in New York City.
-For surgery at another in- network facility, Plan pays up to 100% of the Plan pays 50% of the allowed amount after the deductible.
+For surgery at another innetwork facility, Plan pays up to 100% of the allowed amount that it would have paid MSHS facility.
+Member responsible for the coinsurance up to the annual in-network out-of-pocket maximum.
+Plan pays 50% of the allowed amount after the deductible.
 Call Member Services for information about the 32BJ Joint Replacement Program